glad432/glad432.github.io/README.md

 [hCaptcha](https://www.hcaptcha.com/) adds an extra layer of security by verifying that users interacting with file share are human.
 It prevents automated abuse and spam.

+## CryptoJS

+[CryptoJS](https://github.com/brix/crypto-js) is a JavaScript library that provides cryptographic algorithms and components.
+It can be used for various encryption and decryption tasks, adding an extra layer of security to your application.

+## SweetAlert2

+[SweetAlert2](https://sweetalert2.github.io) is a beautiful, responsive, customizable, and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.
+It enhances the user experience by providing visually appealing alerts, prompts, and confirmations.

 ## Credits

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.